mjkatgithub/mjkatgithub.github.io/content/blog/2025/migrate-nuxt2-to-nuxt3.md

 If you do run into issues, consult the [Nuxt 3 migration guide](https://nuxt.com/docs/getting-started/upgrade#nuxt-2-to-nuxt-3) and check the official documentation for any modules or features you use.

-### 2.3 Bonus: Nuxt 3/4 Features
+### 2.3 Bonus: Nuxt 3/4 Features & Folder Structure

 #### Automatic Component Imports

-One of the best quality-of-life improvements in Nuxt 3 is automatic component import.
+One of the best quality-of-life improvements in Nuxt 3 and Nuxt 4 is automatic component import.
 You no longer need to manually import and register components from your `components/` directory—they are available globally in your templates.

 **Before (Nuxt 2):**